AA-CubeSat-Team/soci_img/README.md

 <p align="left">
   <img src="https://github.com/AA-CubeSat-Team/soci_img/blob/master/misc/IMG_Sizes_160x128.png" width="700" title="Sizes for 160x128 JPG">
 </p>

+### Timing

+#### Initialization
+Under normal operation conditions, the process takes on average 1.4 seconds, but may take up to 3 seconds in low-power conditions.
+**This is the time it takes to initialize the uCamIII, and does NOT include the time needed to boot up the hardware**

 ## Internal States and Diagrams
 Upon power on, the system will toggle the hardware reset and attempt to establish a common baud rate with the uCamIII via the syncCamera() command.